Matt Olson Preview, Player Props: Braves vs. Nationals

-Matt Olson, with a slugging percentage of .500 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Washington Nationals, with Trevor Williams on the mound, September 29 at 7:20 PM ET.
+Matt Olson -- batting .333 in his past 10 games -- will be in action for the Atlanta Braves against the Washington Nationals, with Joan Adon on the mound, on September 30 at 7:20 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Cubs.
+In his most recent appearance, he reached base in both of his plate appearances against the Nationals.

 Sportsbook Promo Codes